elastic/rally-eventdata-track/README.md

 This challenge examines the storage and heap usage implications of a wide variety of document ID types.
 It indexes data into a set of ~25GB single shard index, each for a different type of document ID (`auto`, `uuid`, `epoch_uuid`, `sha1`, `sha256`, `sha384`, and `sha512`).
 For each index a refresh is then run before select index statistics are recorded.

 Note that this challenge will generate up to ~200GB of data on disk and will require additional space for merging and overhead.
+Make sure around 300GB of disk space is available before running this to be on the safe side.

 The table below shows the track parameters that can be adjusted along with default values: